 - If possible leave the bin out of direct sunshine

-- Ensure the bin lid is closed – if the lid is damaged please contact the sort-it team
+- Ensure the bin lid is closed – if the lid is damaged please contact us.

 - Hang insecticide strips inside your bin to help control flies

 - Try using Citronella – a natural remedy used in gardens.
 This will discourage flies as they don’t like the smell.